shubham1436/insightedge-flight-delay-demo/article/article.md

 #### 'Flight delay prediction' Spark job

-Second Spark job will load model and mappings from the grid, read data from stream and use the model for prediction.
+Second Spark job loads model and mappings from the grid, read data from stream and use the model for prediction.
 Predictions will be stored in the grid alongside with flight data.
 Let's see main steps:

 1. Load models and mappings form data grid